 - Cholestatic diseases – Primary and secondary causes of cholestasis resulting in cirrhosis are appropriate conditions for a liver transplant.
 The most common primary diseases are primary biliary cirrhosis (PBC) and primary sclerosing cholangitis (PSC), while secondary diseases include Byler’s syndrome, biliary atresia, secondary schlerosing cholangitis, and familial cholestatic disorders.

-- Primary hepatic tumors – Individuals affected by this condition must not be candidates for surgical resection, and their tumors must be confined to their livers (with no vascular involvement and no metastases) in order to be eligible for a liver transplant.
+- Primary hepatic tumors – Individuals affected by this condition must not be candidates for surgical resection, and their liver tumors must be confined to their livers (with no vascular involvement and no metastases) in order to be eligible for a liver transplant.
 Individuals with hepatocellular carcinoma (HCC) will be evaluated for transplant if they meet Milan criteria.
 People with HCC who do not meet Milan criteria but are within University of California San Francisco (UCSF) criteria may be considered for a transplant if their alpha-fetoprotein levels are decreasing and they are responding to chemoembolization therapy.